zpzim/SCAMP/README.md

 # To install pyscamp with cpu support only on Windows, Linux, or MacOS.
 conda install -c conda-forge pyscamp-cpu
 ~~~

+Note that `pyscamp-gpu` can be installed and used even if you don't have a GPU, it will simply fall back to using your CPU.
+However, `pyscamp-cpu` is preferrable if you don't have a GPU because it builds with a newer compiler and does not require installing the `cudatoolkit` depencency.

+If you run into problems using GPUs with `pyscamp-gpu` make sure your NVIDIA drivers are up to date.
+This is the most common cause of issues.

+### Installing from source

 If you want you can build pyscamp from source which will have improved performance.
 A source distribution for a python3 module using pybind11 is available on pypi.org to install run:
 ~~~